These oyster sauce substitutes are ideal when you need that distinct flavor in a pinch.

 Teriyaki isn’t always an ideal oyster sauce substitute, but it’ll work if you’re in a bind.

-It’s typically sweeter than oyster sauce, but it has a similar consistency.
+It’s typically sweeter than oyster sauce (which is earthy and savory), but it has a similar consistency.

 6. Black Bean Paste